 St. Mary's College of Maryland Core Film List for Film and Media Studies Major—A highbrow-leaning list of 100 highly recommended films in a PDF file.

-Technical University of Dortmund Film Recommendations List—A PDF file containing a highbrow-leaning list of recommended films.
+Technical University of Dortmund Film Recommendations List—A PDF file containing a list of recommended films.
+This link is from the Internet Archive.

 University of California San Diego Chinese Cinema Web-based Learning Center Must-see Films—Includes films from Hong Kong and Taiwan.
 There is also a longer list of recommended films.
 Both links are from the Internet Archive.